ne0ndrag0n/Concordia/README.md

 Project BlueBear
 ================

+## This repository is no longer maintained.
+The project has been restarted using the C# language and is available at mipani/BlueBear.

 # Introduction

 Project **BlueBear** is a game for PC and Linux that lets you create and run your own dollhouse!
 Build a home for your people, place them inside, and preside over their lives to lead them to success!